s3thi/QuoteHI/README.txt

   You should now be able to access it from http://127.0.0.1:5000.

-  Tested and confirmed working inside a virtualenv.
   Warning: do not use the default configuration file (development.ini) in a production environment.